Updated: Oct 2

 ► You or your spouse worked for the railroad industry.

 We can help you with your Medicare questions, contact us.

 If you already have Medicare

-The Annual Enrollment Period begins each year in October 15 - December 7, but there are other time frames that also work for certain qualifying Medicare applicants.
+The Annual Election Period begins each year in October 15 - December 7, but there are other time frames that also work for certain qualifying Medicare applicants.
 Remember, it is to your advantage to pay attention to deadlines and Medicare enrollment periods for all parts and situations that may affect you.

-The Annual Enrollment Period is used to make next year changes to your Medicare Advantage and/or Medicare Part D plan.
+The Annual Election Period is used to make next year changes to your Medicare Advantage and/or Medicare Part D plan.
 You can make a plan change during October 15 to December 7, but your new plan will start in January.

 What’s covered and cost under Medicare?

 Many times, coverage for tests, services and medical care items depends on where you live.
 However, some of these things are universally covered no matter where you live.
 Check the Medicare website for a list of those items.
 You can also talk to a licensed agent to see why certain items are needed, and ask if they can be covered under Medicare.